dotkom/the-notifier-awakens/README.md

 **3 steps:**

-1. Equipment: Get a screen, Raspberry PI (with NOOBS or Raspian), cable, keyboard and mouse.
+1. Equipment: Get a screen, Raspberry PI (with NOOBS or Raspian), HDMI cable, keyboard and mouse.
 2. Internet: Connect Raspberry PI to a WiFi or ethernet cable.
 3. Run `bash <(curl -Ls http://gg.gg/notiwall-cli) install --configure {infoscreen-id} {secret}` in a terminal (Ctrl+Alt+T) and follow the instructions.

 # The Notiwall API (Notiwatch)

-Notiwatch keeps track of infoscreens and sensor data.
+The Notiwall API keeps track of infoscreens and sensor data.
 This is what you can get from the API:

 ## GET